ScottWaring/module-one-final-project-guidelines-dumbo-web-091718/README.md

 Important notes:
 ​
 -Our program runs on an API authorized key from "api.guidebox.com." if you are unable to access the API, the authorized key has either exhausted all of its provided uses or the key has expired.
-Please contact api.guidebox.com for a new key for use of the program and replace your new key on line 6 in the file "api_class.rb" where it says "guidebox api key".
+Please contact api.guidebox.com for a new key for use of the program and replace your new key on line 6 in the file "lib/api_class.rb" where it says "guidebox api key".
 ​
 -Program is also dependent on a database that must be instantiated before use.
 You will need to call on "rake db:migrate" in order to create a fresh database.
 ​